Miserlou/Zappa/README.md

 }
 ```

-Now Zappa will use `application/json's` template to route requests with mime-type of `application/vnd.webhooks+json`.
+Now Zappa will use `application/json`'s template to route requests with MIME-type of `application/vnd.webhooks+json`.

 ## Zappa Guides